• Skip to primary navigation

 • Salt and pepper.
 If you are using sausages rather than sausage meat then you can omit the salt.

 • Sesame seeds.
-Used for scattering over the top of the sausage rolls.
+Used for scattering over the top of each sausage roll.

 Step-by-step instructions